Stocksigns ideas to help build your green credentials

 Photoluminescent Fire Signs how do they work?

 Photoluminescence occurs when an object absorbs photons (light energy) and then emits them back when the light source is removed i.e. in the dark, creating a noticeable lighting effect.
 Photoluminescent fire safety signs are designed to absorb photons from ambient light and then re-emit them in darkened conditions.
 Having an average lifespan of 25 years, they also save companies money by not using electricity and being maintenance free so there is no need for the costly regular maintenance regimes associated with ensuring the correct functionality of electrical signs.
-Stocksigns has extended the use of photoluminescent material beyond fire safety signs with many other health and safety signs including hazard signs, prohibition safety signs, chemical safety signs, first aid signs, electrical hazard signs, and mandatory warning signs.
+Stocksigns has extended the use of photoluminescent material beyond fire safety signs with many other health and safety signs including hazard warning signs, prohibition safety signs, chemical safety signs, first aid signs, electrical warning signs, and mandatory warning signs.
 We have also created floor signs and tapes to aid your way finding during emergency evacuations.

 Hilume is a PSPA (Photoluminescent Safety Products Association) Class B performing product which means it is much brighter for longer than the usual PSPA Class A product found in safety signage and is suitable for exterior use.